Energycane produces more biodiesel than soybean at a lower cost

-Category: Environment Hits: 1Bioenergy from crops is a sustainable alternative to fossil fuels.
+Category: Environment Hits: 2Bioenergy from crops is a sustainable alternative to fossil fuels.
 New crops such as energycane can produce several times more fuel per acre than soybeans.
 Yet, challenges remain in processing the crops to extract fuel efficiently.
 Four new studies explore chemical-free pretreatment methods, development of high-throughput phenotyping methods, and commercial-scale techno-economic feasibility of producing fuel from energycane in various scenarios.

 Read more https://www.sciencedaily.com/releases/2021/07/210707140727.htm